nishk/PerFi/README.md

 Most brokerages offer features to ensure that your contributions remain within the IRS limits.
 However, this can become complicated if you change jobs during the year.

-PerFi v1 lets you track HSA & 401K contibutions and comparison against the IRS limit
+PerFi v1 lets you track HSA & 401K contibutions and comparison against the IRS limit for 2024 & 2025.

 ## Features